Please select the country or location you would like to see content from.

 When should I see my doctor?

 If you have symptoms of diverticulitis, you should urgently see your doctor.
-Symptoms can include abdominal pain, especially pain in the left lower side, fever, change in bowel habits with either constipation or diarrhea, and mucus or blood in the stool.
+Symptoms can include abdominal pain, especially pain in the left lower side, fever, a change in your bowel habits with either constipation or diarrhea, and mucus or blood in your poop.

 Am I fit for work?